Asynchronous Gibbs Sampling

-With standard Gibbs, this technique is still intractable: there are too many full conditionals to sample for the chain to produce its output in a reasonable amount of time.
-Asynchronous Gibbs lets us parallelize this computation, producing results in minutes (given sufficient hardware) that would have taken days or weeks with standard MCMC.
+With standard Gibbs, there are too many full conditionals to sample for the chain to produce useful output in reasonable time.
+Asynchronous Gibbs lets us parallelize this computation.
 In this example we used 143 workers with 1 CPU each.
-Each worker was responsible for 500 values of $\v{ \theta }$ (different from those handled by the other workers), and for $( \mu, \sigma^2, \tau^2 )$.
-We started our algorithm from garbage initial values: $ \mu = 10, \sigma^2 = 10, \tau^2 = 10, \v{ \theta } = \v{ 0 } $.
-Our algorithm converged rapidly to within a small neighborhood of the correct solution.
-It finished, producing approximately 10,000 samples per worker, in around 20 minutes.
+Each worker was responsible for 500 values of $\v\theta$, each different from those handled by the other workers, and for $(\mu, \sigma^2, \tau^2)$.
+We started the algorithm from low-probability initial values $\mu = 10, \sigma^2 = 10, \tau^2 = 10, \v\theta = \v{0}$.
+The algorithm converged rapidly, producing approximately 10,000 samples per worker in around 20 minutes.